-Neal Gay’s weekly Mesquite Championship Rodeo is celebrating its 25th anniversary this year.
+Neal Gay’s weekly Mesquite Championship Rodeo is celebrating its 25th anniversary.
 Neal’s son Don hopes to celebrate a record eighth world championship in bull riding by season’s end.

 Article by RANDY WITTE • Photography by MESQUITE CHAMPIONSHIP RODEO